AMORE: Adaptive Multi-Output Operator Network for Stiff Chemical Kinetics: Acknowledgement

 \section{Acknowledgement}

-We want to acknowledge the support from the Small Business Technology Transfer (STTR) program, USA (Grant No: GR5291245).
+We want to acknowledge the support from the Small Business Technology Transfer (STTR) program, USA (Grant No: HDTRA224C0001).
 This research was conducted using computational resources and services at the Center for Computation and Visualization, Brown University.
+We would also like to thank the anonymous referee who suggested mass conservation using the softmax function.